Anon-Planet/PSA/README.md

-# Welcome to the home of the Privacy Security Anonymity (aka PSA) community website.
+# Welcome to the home of the Privacy Security Anonymity (aka PSA) community.

-## Privacy Security Anonymity Community Matrix chatrooms rules:
+## Community Matrix chatrooms rules:

 You will find here the default rules for the rooms part of the PSA Community.